ericwastaken/python-playfab-retrieve-player/README.md

   ```

 3) Prepare your config YAML
-- Copy data/retrieve-config-example.yml to a new file (e.g., data/retrieve-config.yml) and edit it.
+- Copy the example that matches your command to a new file (e.g., data/retrieve-config.yml) and edit it.
 Details of each
   field are described below in Config reference.
+Examples: data/retrieve-config-example-customid.yml (with-custom-id), data/retrieve-config-example-playfabid.yml (with-playfab-id).

 4) Run the tool
 - Example command:
-  - `playfab-retrieve-player with-custom-id --config data/retrieve-config.yml --input data/input.csv --output out.csv`
+  - `playfab-retrieve-player with-custom-id --config data/retrieve-config-example-customid.yml --input data/input-example-customid.csv --output out.csv`
 - On start, the tool prints a verification summary showing the endpoint, total requests, a resolvedCustomIdExample
   (taken from the first row after substitutions), and a payload example.
 You must confirm to proceed.
 - Use --verbose to print each request payload and the full response bodies to stderr.